cooperlees/monitord-exporter/README.md

 - `cargo run -- -p 1234 -l debug`
   - `-l` for logging level.
 Recommend debug when developing
   - `-p` > 1024 to run as non root / with capabilities
+  - root is required to read procfs stats of PID 1

 Ensure the following pass before submitting a PR (CI checks):